espressomd/espresso/doc/sphinx/introduction.rst

     [\mathrm{mass}] = [\mathrm{energy}]\frac{[\mathrm{time}]^2}{[\mathrm{length}]^2}.

-By activating the feature MASS, you can specify particle masses in the chosen unit system.
+By activating the feature ``MASS``, you can specify particle masses in the chosen unit system.

-A special note is due regarding the temperature, which is coupled to the energy scale by Boltzmann’s constant.
-However, since |es| does not enforce a particular unit system, we also don’t know the numerical value of the Boltzmann constant in the current unit system.
+A special note is due regarding the temperature, which is coupled to the energy scale by Boltzmann's constant.
+However, since |es| does not enforce a particular unit system, we also don't know the numerical value of the Boltzmann constant in the current unit system.
 Therefore, when specifying the temperature of a thermostat, you actually do not define the temperature, but the value of the thermal energy :math:`k_B T` in the current unit system.
-For example, if you measure energy in units of :math:`\mathrm{kJ/mol}` and your real temperature should be 300K, then you need to set the thermostat’s effective temperature to :math:`k_B 300\, K \mathrm{mol / kJ} = 2.494`.
+For example, if you measure energy in units of :math:`\mathrm{kJ/mol}` and your real temperature should be 300K, then you need to set the thermostat's effective temperature to :math:`k_B 300\, K \mathrm{mol / kJ} = 2.494`.

 As long as one remains within the same unit system throughout the whole